Far Eastern Krai: Far Eastern Oblast

-After the abolition of the buffer state of Far Eastern Republic in November 15, 1922, the Far Eastern Oblast was established with capital Chita which included the lands of the Far Eastern Republic.
+After the abolition of the buffer state of Far Eastern Republic in November 15, 1922, the Far Eastern Oblast was established with capital Chita which included the lands of the Far Eastern Republic (as a territory ruled of Far Eastern revolutionary committee (Dal'revcom).
 It also had right of way by the Chinese Eastern Railway.

 In May 1923, the Buryat-Mongol Autonomous Oblast was separated from the Far Eastern Oblast.
 On May 30, 1923, by merging with the Mongolian-Buryat Autonomous Oblast, the Buryat Autonomous Soviet Socialist Republic was formed.

 In 1924, the capital was changed from Chita to Khabarovsk.

 Far Eastern Krai

-The Far Eastern Krai was formed by the decision of the All-Russian Central Executive Committee on January 4, 1926 on the site of the abolished Far Eastern Krai On October 20, 1938, as part of the Stalin-era policy of "unbundling", the Far Eastern Krai was divided into the Khabarovsk Krai and Primorsky Krai.
+The Far Eastern Krai was formed by the decision of the All-Russian Central Executive Committee on January 4, 1926 on the site of the abolished Far Eastern Krai On October 21, 1938, as part of the Stalin-era policy of "unbundling", the Far Eastern Krai was divided into the Khabarovsk Krai and Primorsky Krai.